DUNE/dune-justin/docs/database.md

 - jobscripts - scripts from users to be executed by wrapper jobs
 - events - a log of fine grained events within the system
-- files - input files associcated with each stage of each request
+- files - input files associcated with each stage of each workflow
 - jobs - jobs created by the justIN Job Factory
 - jobs_logs - logs from the jobscripts that wrapper jobs run
 - replicas - replica RSEs and PFNs obtained from Rucio
 - replicas_pins - used by the FNAL Finder Agent to manage pins
-- requests - workflows submitted to the system for processing
+- workflows - workflows submitted to the system for processing
 - sites - site info obtained from the OSG Pilot Factory configuration
 - sites_storages - distances between sites and storages
-- stages - stages within each request
+- stages - stages within each workflow
 - stages_output_storages - preferred output RSEs for each stage
 - stages_outputs - wildcards to find output files of jobscripts
 - storages - RSE info obtained from Rucio